Week

 3. Spread half of the chocolate mixture between

-no longer than 24 hours.
-Sprinkle candy over top of cake just before serving.
+24 hours.
+Sprinkle candy over top of cake just

 1